 Non-personal service costs (NPS) represent certain operating costs of State agencies, including real estate rental, utilities, supplies and materials, equipment, telephone service, employee travel and contractual payments (e.g. consultants, information technology, and professional business services).
-Non-personal service spending in State Operation Funds totaled \$5.3 billion in 2007-08.
+Non-personal service spending in State Operation Funds totaled \$4.9 billion in 2008-09.

-Roughly 7.0 percent of the State Funds Budget is spent on non-personal service costs, a modest decline from the 1997-98 level of 7.3 percent.
+Roughly 6.3 percent of the State Funds Budget is spent on non-personal service costs, a modest decline from the 1997-98 level of 7.3 percent.
 The agencies that run facilities typically have the highest NPS costs.
-Over the past decade, non-personal service spending has increased at an average annual rate of 5.7 percent on a State Operating Funds basis.
-Roughly 70 percent of all NPS spending occurs in seven agencies; the State University System, the Department of Correctional Services, the Judiciary, the Office of Mental Health, the Office of Mental Retardation and Developmental Disabilities, the Department of Health and the Division of the Lottery, which is depicted in the charts below.
+Over the past decade, non-personal service spending has increased at an average annual rate of 4.3 percent on a State Operating Funds basis.
+Roughly 69 percent of all NPS spending occurs in seven agencies: the State University System, the Department of Correctional Services, Judiciary, Public Health, Division of the Lottery, Office of Mental Health, and Insurance Department.